ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

-and remaining things can be done in a similar way to what we did for classification tree(check more detail here).
+but remaining things can be done in a similar way(click here fore more detail).